 There are loads of shops and stalls selling clothes & accessories.
-This also has toilets and other amenities in the beach complex.
+This also has toilets and other amenities in the beach complex nearby.

 Pasir Tengkorak Beach means Sandy Skulls Beach.
-A little out of the way and hence not so easily accessible unless you have ready transport but that’s probably what makes it quiet, clean and seren.
+A little out of the way and hence not so easily accessible unless you have private transport but that’s probably what makes it quiet, clean, and serene.

-Be fully prepared with your own gear, food, drinks, towels and as the facilities on site are quite poor.
+Be fully prepared with your own gear, food, drinks, towels, and the facilities at the beach are quite underdeveloped.
 Be careful of the monkeys.

-Langkawi island is located in the Andaman Sea.
-Around 30 km off the mainland coast of northwestern Malaysia.
+Langkawi island is located in the Andaman Sea near the Thai border.
+Around 30 km off the coast of northwestern peninsular Malaysia.

 How To Get To Langkawi Malaysia?

 This is the fastest way to travel to Langkawi.
-It takes about an hour with Air Asia, there is other airlines that provide a similar service to Langkawi.
+It takes about an hour with Air Asia, there are other airlines that provide a similar service to Langkawi.

 Go By Sea